HilmyThoriq/Jarkom-Modul-3-IUP4-2021/README.md

 - No Problem

 # Problem 8
+In Loguetown, the proxy must be accessible under the name jualbelikapal.yyy.com with the port used is 5000

 We want to make the water7 as our proxy server and set it in Loguetown

 First we need to edit `squid.conf` file.